BradJonesLLC/simplesamlphp-module-openidconnect/README.md

 # simplesamlphp-openid-connect
 OpenID Connect module for SimpleSAMLphp

-## Installation

-1. Run the post-Install script, `SSPOpenIdConnect\Install::postInstall`, by adding it to your project's `composer.json` file under `post-install-cmd`.
-  If you don't do so, you will need to manually install and enable the "openidconnect" module in simplesamlphp, and copy the www directory over.

 ## Developer notes/Known issues

 - This library uses a fork of the OpenID Connect package by ivan-novakov, until